 For accidents or serious emergencies such as

-We have five A&Es that remain open all year round to treat patients who have a serious injury or medical emergency.
+We have five A&Es that are always open to treat patients who have a serious injury or medical emergency.

 They are at:

-It is important that you only use the A&E for serious injuries and major emergencies.
-For everything else there are local hospital based Minor Injury Units (MIUs), GP services (including out-of-hours via NHS 24 on 111) and your local pharmacy.
+It is important that you only use the Emergency department for serious injuries and major emergencies.

 If you think it is an emergency phone 999.